jamesg/hades/doc/md/tuples.md

 Tuple Types
 ===========

-An instantiation of hades::tuple is a model of a tuple in a relational database (a row in SQLite).
+A template instantiation of hades::tuple is a model of a tuple in a relational database (a row in SQLite).

 The tuple is the result of a query constructed from one or more base tables (relvars) or views.

-The tuple class is parameterised on a list of attribute names provided as const char \*.
+The tuple class is parameterised on a list of attribute names provided as const char \* (see section on [attributes](attributes.html)).

-hades::tuple has templated get&#95; functions.
+hades::tuple has templated get\_ functions.
 These each accept the attribute name as a template argument and provide safe access to that attribute (attempting to access an attribute not in the tuple results in a compilation error).

 Example
 -------